DESTRUCTIVE ANALYSIS POLICIES

-Please fill out the following form for any requests for destructive analysis: FLAS Destructive Analysis request.
+Fill out this form for requests for destructive analysis: FLAS Destructive Analysis request.

 The collections are maintained with the goal of balancing the preservation of the integrity of herbarium specimens with utilization for contemporary scientific research.
 The judicious dissection of specimens is normally permitted (all dissected material is returned to the specimen).
-This policy, however, applies to destructive sampling, i.e., permanent removal of material for purposes such as SEM, DNA, palynological, and anatomical studies.
-The herbarium recognizes that destructive analysis of specimens may yield beneficial information and is in the public interest.
-However, there are also legal constraints governing DNA rights, particularly for international materials, that must be considered on a case-by-case basis.
+Destructive sampling requests are reviewed on a case-by-case basis (e.g., permanent removal of material for DNA, anatomical studies, chemistry, etc.).
+There may be legal constraints governing DNA rights, particularly for international materials, that must be considered.

 - Material may be removed from specimens only with prior approval from the curator or collections manager at the University of Florida Herbarium (FLAS).
 Permission is granted on a case-by-case basis and will be contingent upon the return of a signed destructive analysis contract.